heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/02-code-examples/README.md

 # Docker and Docker Compose

-This repository contains several examples of Docker and Docker Compose files.
+this directory contains several examples of Docker and Docker Compose files.
 They are ordered by complexity.
 You should explore them in the following order:

 - [Basic Dockerfile](./01-basic-dockerfile)